Cook smarter

 The biggest beginner mistake is planning a full week of unique dinners from day one.
 That's overwhelming, and it fails fast.

 Pick 3-4 meals you already know how to make.
-Not aspirational recipes from a food blog — actual meals you've cooked before and your household will eat.
+Not aspirational recipes from a food blog, but actual meals you've cooked before and your household will eat.
 Pasta with marinara counts.
 Scrambled eggs and toast counts.
 Tacos from a kit count.

 Write them down.
 That's your first meal plan.